Fadi88/CarND-Vehicle-Detection/writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-a heat  with a reasonably high thresolhd was used to filter false postives reuslts
+a heat  with a reasonably high thresolhd was used to filter false postives reuslts, sliding windows was used on various sizes to ensure diffrent sizes were caputered, even though it gave more false positives

 ### Here are six frames and their corresponding heatmaps: